dLeigh01/cookie-stand/README.md

 ### Reflections 02

 I feel pretty good about today.
 I kind of ended up moving back and forth across the code working in different random places out of order, so I probably should have had a more thought out plan going in, but in the end I think I may be better with object constructors than objects themselves.
 The table was much easier to style than the blocks of text I was working with before, so I'm thankful for that.

+## Lab 08

+### Links and Resources 03

+N/A

+### Reflections 03

+I was very excited not to need any outside resources for this.
+I had a couple of occasional issues getting things into the right order to work on the page, but nothing too big.